Patchethium/Anthe/README.md

 # Anthe

-Anthe is an out-of-box TTS software focuses on end user experience, featured with completly offline processing, tunable voice synthesis and characterized voice banks.
+Anthe is an out-of-box TTS software focuses on end user experience, featured with completely offline processing, tune-able voice synthesis and characterized voice banks.

-This repository maintains its GUI, which is buit with [tauri](https://github.com/tauri-apps/tauri), [svelte](https://github.com/sveltejs/svelte) and [vite](https://github.com/vitejs/vite).
+This repository maintains its GUI, which is built with [tauri](https://github.com/tauri-apps/tauri), [svelte](https://github.com/sveltejs/svelte) and [vite](https://github.com/vitejs/vite).

 If you're looking for where the voice synthesis actually happens, check out [Anthe-training](https://github.com/Patchethium/Anthe-training).